M-amin91/matchTheColours_Project/README.md

 # matchTheColours_Project

-This is a game I have created in Javascript and have used HTML and CSS to design the elements.
-The user first needs to press the start button, the game will begin and the timer will start.
-The user then needs to select different squares and try to match all the colours in order to complete the game.
-Once all the colours are guessed correctly, the timer will stop and the game will be completed.
-The finishing time it took to complete the game will be shown to the user.
-The user needs to remember the colours and try to match them as fast as possible.
+This is a game I developed using Javascript, with HTML and CSS for designing elements.
+To start, the user presses the start button, initiating the game and the timer.
+The goal is to select various squares and match their colors to complete the game.
+When all colors are correctly guessed, the timer stops, and the game concludes.
+The user sees the time taken to finish the game and is encouraged to remember the colors for a faster match in subsequent attempts.